 Color is considered to be one of the main 4Cs of the diamond characteristics.
 It’s also one of the most important aspects to look at when considering buying any diamond.
 Diamond color is graded on a scale from Colorless to Yellow; colorless diamonds being higher priced (and supposedly higher quality).

 On a diamond certificate or when looking at diamond characteristics online, you will clearly see single letter notations starting from D for colorless (most valuable) down to J for the lowest graded colorless diamonds.
 Beyond the Z range, some of the exotic colors exist (most common are yellow and brown)!
 It’s worth mentioning though, that these have less value than other diamond colors!

 One thing to note here: You (or anyone else) can NOT detect a diamond color by just looking at it without comparing it to a known colored diamond next to it, period.

 - Clarity: A measure of how “clean” the diamond is.
-Diamonds are natural minerals and as such will often time have certain imperfections, such as small chips, “feathers”, or “clouds” in them, which may or may not affect the perceived beauty of the diamond, clarity is referred to by a letter code ranging from FL for a Flawless diamond to I3 for one that is Included to the naked eye, and similar to color grades, clarity has its own Clarity Grade as well.
+Diamonds are natural minerals and as such will often time have certain imperfections, such as small chips, “feathers”, or “clouds” in them, which may or may not affect the perceived beauty of the diamond, clarity is referred to by a letter code ranging from FL for a Flawless diamond to I3 for one that is Included to the naked eye.

 - Cut: We are not here talking about the difference between diamond cut & diamond shape; which was covered previously, cut refers to Diamond cut refers to the proportions of the parts of the diamond and how well the diamond reflects light.
 Do you know that sparkle that you see when looking at a diamond?
 Ever wondered why some diamonds sparkle more than others (you might also see this referred to as Diamond Brilliance).